 These are the operations and procedures that will govern your non-profit organization, some of which will be stated in your Certificate of Formation, for example how to handle assets upon dissolution.
 Think of these as your internal rule book, which are obviously very important.
 Some of the issues covered should include:

-To get started, check out this savvy Corporate Bylaws Template with an example that you can customize yourself.
+To get started, use a savvy Corporate Bylaws Template with an example that you can customize yourself.

 Filing a Certificate of Formation establishes your corporate entity.
 Some is basic information, but you must have other language that differentiates your non-profit from a for-profit corporation as well: